dartKnightRises/clean_architecture/README.md

 ## Explaination

-Font Manager file is added in presentation directory and it contains various types of fonts.
+Value Manager file is added in presentation directory and it contains padding, margin and app sizes values.

 ## Getting Started